-- The Arts Commission's nationally-recognized Arts in Basic Curriculum (ABC) Project served 99 schools across the state. - The agency, through its Literary Arts Partnership (LAP), coordinated the statewide Poetry Out Loud competition.
-Over 4,300 students from 34 high schools in 16 counties participated. - 275 teachers and school administrators, representing 43 of 86 school districts, participated in 10 summer training institutes to explore innovative ways to use the arts to improve education.
-Partners included the SC Arts Commission, the SC Department of Education, the Arts in Basic Curriculum Project at Winthrop University, and Spoleto Festival, USA.
+- The Arts Commission's nationally-recognized Arts in Basic Curriculum (ABC) Project served 197 schools across the state through professional development, training and grants. - The agency celebrated the 25th anniversary of the ABC Project in March 2013 with a monthlong series of articles, web posts and promotion of special anniversary events at ABC schools around the state. - The agency coordinated the statewide Poetry Out Loud competition.
+Over 5,500 students from 31 high schools in 15 counties participated. - 310 teachers and school administrators, representing 47 of 86 school districts, participated in 12 summer training institutes to explore innovative ways to use the arts to improve education.
+Partners included the SC Arts Commission, the SC Department of Education, the Arts in Basic Curriculum Project at Winthrop University, and Spoleto Festival, USA. - The Arts in Education program saw impressive growth in its 2 newest AIE grant categories: Teacher Standards Implementation grants (TSI) and Innovative Partnership grants (IPG).